 topic(s): transport, energy, healthcare, big data

-At the 2015 Social Innovation Forum in Munich, industry leaders gathered to debate the future of Energy in Germany, and how digital innovation is the answer to effectively managing Germany's dramatic growth in renewables.
+At the Hitachi Social Innovation Forum 2015 MUNICH, industry leaders gathered to debate the future of Energy in Germany, and how digital innovation is the answer to effectively managing Germany's dramatic growth in renewables.
 The attendees also examined the emergence of Industrie 4.0, and how Hitachi's advanced digitization technologies can give companies the edge they require to be competitive in the connected world of big data.

-The 4th Social Innovation Forum took place at the prestigious Royal Garden Hotel, Kensington.
+The Hitachi Social Innovation Forum 2015 LONDON took place at the prestigious Royal Garden Hotel, Kensington.
 This time, the industry leaders focused on the future of Transport and Healthcare, and examined how practical use of big data together with technological advances in products will bring about real Social Innovation.

-In the beautiful city of Istanbul, the inter regional meeting point of Europe, Asia and Africa, and Hitachi Europe Ltd. partnered with Frost & Sullivan to bring together global and local companies, government leaders and authorities for a day of insight, thought leadership and technology trends specific to Turkey.
+In the beautiful city of Istanbul, the inter-regional meeting point of Europe, Asia and Africa, Hitachi Europe partnered with Frost & Sullivan to bring together global and local companies, government leaders and authorities for a day of insight, thought leadership and technology trends specific to Turkey.

 Through live panel discussions, debates and key note speeches, the 380 participants explored the following mega trends: